fisodd/www-fisodd-com/content/_index.rst

 Welcome to `Fisodd </post/f-is-odd/>`__.

-Much of the material here
-is to support
+Much of the material here is to support
 `the author's repositories at Github <https://github.com/fisodd>`__.
-The rest of the content comes out of an ongoing exploration of the rapidly expanding universe that is called Data Science.
+Most of the rest comes out of an ongoing exploration of the rapidly expanding universe that is called Data Science.

+The most recent updates are listed below.
+All content can be reached via the menu at top of the page.